EvaMaeRey/readme2pkg-template/README.md

 Try to get feedback from experts on API, implementation, default decisions, names.
 Is there already work that solves this problem?

-> “Hey Sam, I know you are an expert in multiplication methods.
+> “Hey Jordan, I know you are an expert in multiplication methods.
 I was
 > wondering if you’d have a look at the motivation and functionality in
 > my development {times.two} package found at
 > github.com/myusername/times.two”